ASEEES Internship Grant Program

 In order to be eligible one must:

-be a recent graduate (i.e. those who have graduated no more than two years prior to the competition deadline) or current graduate student in a degree-granting institution in the US;
+be a recent graduate (i.e. those who have graduated no more than two years prior to the competition deadline) or current graduate student in a degree-granting institution in the US or, if a US citizen, in a degree-granting institution anywhere in the world;

 have specialized in Russian studies or be currently in a program specializing in Russian studies.